aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/password-protection-and-encryption/compress-multiple-files-traditional-encryption/_index.md

 ### 5. Where can I find detailed documentation for Aspose.Zip for .NET?

-Refer to the official documentation [here](https://reference.aspose.com/zip/net/) for in-depth information.
+Refer to the documentation [here](https://reference.aspose.com/zip/net/) for in-depth information.